-This system is common in many Toyota, Nissan, Honda, and Saturn models, as well as Fords with the keyless-entry system (some other Fords also use Type B).
+This system is common in many Toyota, Nissan, Honda, and Saturn models, as well as Fords with remote-controlled door lock/unlock (some other Fords also use Type B).

 The switch will have three wires on it, and one wire will test ground all the time.
 One wire will pulse (-) when the switch locks the doors, and the other wire will pulse (-) when the switch unlocks the doors.
 This type of system is difficult to mistake for any other type.